neo-project/docs/en-us/network/syncblocks.md

    ![](../../assets/gui_1.png)

    - For NEO-CLI，enter  `open wallet <path>` to open a wallet, and then enter  `show state` to check the blocks downloading status.
-You can see the client is downloading the block data at a very quick speed.
+When you see the connected nodes is 0 and the synchronizing speed is greatly accelerated, that means the offline package is working.
 When the three values after "Height" get to the same, it indicates the synchronization is almost completed.

      ![](../../assets/cli_sync.png)